- Search The Registry

 On this date in 1892, Irene M. Gaines was born.
-She was a Black civil rights reformer devoted to her race, especially Black women and young people.
+She was a Black reformer devoted to women and young people.

 Born Irene McCoy, she was from Ocala, Florida.
 Her older sister died while she was a child.
 She was taken to Chicago and raised by her mother after a family divorce.
 McCoy graduated from Wendell Phillips High School and attended Fisk Normal School (now Fisk University) from 1905-1910.

-In 1914, she married Harris B. Gaines and they had two sons.
+1914 she married Harris B. Gaines, and they had two sons.
 Through her own experiences and those of others (particularly in the juvenile court system), she understood the needs and problems of Blacks in America.
-Gaines joined the War Camp Community Service during World War I and became the secretary of the first Black branch of the YWCA in Chicago in 1920.
+Gaines joined the War Camp Community Service during World War I and became the secretary of Chicago's first black branch of the YWCA in 1920.